Excluding cosmetic surgeries on hyperbolic 3-manifolds: Volumes of arithmetic manifolds

-This section uses several deep but standard results about arithmetic hyperbolic 3-manifolds to establish \refprop{VolumeV3}.
-This proposition is used in the proof of Theorems~\ref{Thm:CommonFillingLowCrossing} and \ref{Thm:CommonFillingCensus}.
-Below, we give a brief summary of the definitions necessary to formulate results about volume.
+The proof of \refprop{VolumeV3} uses several deep but standard results about arithmetic hyperbolic 3-manifolds.
+In the next subsection, we give a brief summary of the definitions necessary to formulate results about volume; then, we will apply those arithmetic results to prove \refprop{VolumeV3}.
 We refer the reader to Maclachlan and Reid~\cite{MaclachlanReid} for a very thorough treatment of this material.
 A quick and accessible survey of arithmetic notions appears in Coulson, Goodman, Hodgson, and Neumann~\cite[Section 4]{CGHN:Snap}.

+The reader who prefers to avoid technical arithmetic arguments is invited to skip the rest of this section, and consult \refrem{Clift} instead.